02 Mar Esri’s ClearTerra Acquisition Brings Data Extraction to GIS

 by Sarah Pereau | 02 Mar 2018

-Esri, a leading geographic information system and spatial analytics company, recently announced their acquisition of ClearTerra.
+Esri, a leading geographic information system and spatial analytics company, recently announced its acquisition of ClearTerra.

 The primary target of ClearTerra’s geospatial capabilities will be organizations that typically have large amounts of unstructured data such as defense, intelligence, and public safety agencies.
 According to Jeff Peters, Esri director of national government, ClearTerra “…also has useful applications for so many more Esri users.”